2X MATCH: 2X Match Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Impact

 Risk prediction models can inform the use of targeted screening strategies to achieve earlier detection of breast cancer.
 To improve existing risk prediction models, Drs.
 Yala, Barzilay and their colleagues have developed a mammography-based deep learning model called MIRAI.
 This model was designed to predict an individual’s risk of developing breast cancer by analyzing multiple mammography timepoints and leveraging potentially missing risk factor information.
 In addition, MIRAI has the potential to produce breast cancer risk predictions that are consistent across mammography machines.
-Developing MIRAI involved utilizing a large dataset of mammographic information from Massachusetts General Hospital (MGH).
-It was tested across diverse patient data accumulated from seven hospitals in the United States and other countries.
-In this retrospective testing, the model was able to reliably identify high-risk patients, outperforming existing methods by a large margin.
 The goal of the current study is to test MIRAI in a prospective study, where patients predicted to be high-risk by this model are followed by MRI screening to assess its accuracy.
+In this way, this comprehensive study stands to redefine guidelines, generate personalized screening regimes and, ultimately, yield novel clinical protocols for optimizing breast cancer management for high-risk patients.

 Progress Thus Far